vaadin/swing-kit/README.md

 ### Goal: Automating the Swing-to-Vaadin journey

 The purpose of the Swing Kit is to reduce risks and time required in a big-bang migration from Swing to Vaadin, giving the option of a phased process.

-Migrate one view at the time, and render them inside your Swing Application.
+In this guide we will show the process of migrating one view at the time, and render them inside your Swing Application.

 Swing Kit contains an embedded browser with additional Vaadin-integration features.
-Render Vaadin views inside Swing Panels.
-Events and Calls can be shared between the different view technologies.
+It allows to render Vaadin views inside Swing Panels and helps to manage Events and Calls that can be shared between the different view technologies.

 #### Basic Concepts

 - **JVaadinPanel:** The extension of a Swing JPanel to be used in Swing applications that contains an embedded browser where Vaadin views will be displayed.
 - **SwingVaadinCallable:** The interface that makes a Vaadin view callable from the JVaadinPanel, that is from the Swing side.
 - **VaadinSwingEvent:** The Event class that allows the user to send asynchronous events from the Vaadin view to the Swing side.
-- **Phased Migration:** The Swing Kit migrations approach let the user to migrate a Swing application view by view.
+- **Phased Migration:** The Swing Kit migrations approach lets the user to migrate a Swing application view by view.

 **Initial State**